Edited by Mikkel Bolt Rasmussen & Jakob Jakobsen

 Texts by: Asger Jorn, Jørgen Nash, Jens Jørgen Thorsen, Bauhaus Situationniste, Jacqueline de Jong, Gordon Fazakerley, Gruppe SPUR, Dieter Kunzelman, J.V.
 Martin, and Guy Debord.

 Translated by: Peter Shield, James Manley, Anja Büchele, Matthew Hyland, Fabian Tompsett, and Jakob Jakobsen.

 Mikkel Bolt Rasmussen is an art historian and political theorist.
 He is associate professor at the University of Copenhagen and has published books and articles on the revolutionary tradition and modern art.

-Jakob Jakobsen is an artist, organizer and activist.
-He ran the Copenhagen Free University, cofounded the artist run TV-station tvtv and has participated in exhibitions and projects all over the world.
+Jakob Jakobsen is an artist and political organizer.
+He ran the Copenhagen Free University, cofounded the artist run TV-station tvtv and has participated in exhibitions all over the world.

 The book is published in association with Autonomedia, New York.

 Link til interview med Mikkel Bolt Rasmussen og Jakob Jakobsen i Information her